 To help repair your teeth, the prosthodontist will use one of several options.
 They include:

 Dentists focus on the basics of dental care.
 They are preventative and handle minor oral health concerns.
 A prosthodontist restores and replaces teeth.
 They go through specialized training for their position.
 They work closely with general dentists and other specialists in order to help restore the health of your mouth.

-If you suffer from an advanced condition like cleft palates, oral cancer, TMD, TMJ or other traumatic injuries contact a Gainesville dentist who specializes in Prosthodontists.
+If you suffer from an advanced condition like cleft palate, oral cancer, TMD or other traumatic injuries, contact a Gainesville dentist who specializes in Prosthodontics.
 Their rigorous training will help to restore your smile and the health of your mouth.